Boxing Day in Sydney

-The Rolex Sydney Hobart Yacht Race – one of the world's greatest ocean races and an Aussie institution – is returning in 2021.
+The Rolex Sydney Hobart Yacht Race – one of the world's greatest ocean races and an Aussie institution takes place on Boxing Day.
 Watch the start of the race from one of the harbour's vantage points, such as The Heads, Nielsen Park, Mosman and Middle Head, or take it all in from the water with Captain Cook Cruises.

 Eat & drink

 While you may need to call ahead to make sure there is room, a number of restaurants, bars and pubs around Sydney are open on Boxing Day.
-If you are interested in good coffee and a light brunch, Cuckoo Callay Surry Hills, Mayflower in Darlinghurst, Cafe Oratnek in Redfern, Fleetwood Macchiato in Erskineville and Sonoma Bakery’s multiple locations are welcoming visitors.
+If you are interested in good coffee and a light brunch, Cuckoo Callay Surry Hills and Cafe Oratnek in Redfern are welcoming visitors.

-For a heartier feed, head to Henrietta in Surry Hills for charcoal chicken, Continental Deli Bar and Bistro in Newtown for wine and cheese, Restaurant Hubert in the CBD for fine dining and live jazz, Sinaloa in Double Bay for Mexican fare, and the Pacific Club Bondi Beach for pan-Asian plates.
+For a heartier feed, head to Henrietta in Surry Hills for charcoal chicken, Continental Deli Bar and Bistro in Newtown for wine and cheese and Restaurant Hubert in the CBD for fine dining and live jazz.

-Meet up with friends and family for an afternoon drink at Bondi Beach Public Bar for water views, Cantina OK! in the city for creative cocktails or One Drop Brewing in Botany, Mountain Goat Newtown or Bucketty’s Brewing Co for craft beers and a relaxed atmosphere.
+Meet up with friends and family for an afternoon drink at Topikós for water views in Bondi, Cantina OK! in the city for creative cocktails or One Drop Brewing in Botany or Bucketty’s Brewing Co for craft beers and a relaxed atmosphere.